abitofalchemy/TreeDecomps/README.md

 Date   | Notes
 -------|------------------------------------------------------------------
-02May17| xphrg tw print for any input => integrated into `exact.phrg.py`
+10May17| intrxn tweaked to handle any input dataset 02May17| xphrg tw print for any input => integrated into `exact.phrg.py`
        | Need to work on isomorphoids
 07Apr17| Working on refactoring the files to make it more usable; fixing issues with sampling; ToDo: process mult trees from sampling